 All required coursework must be completed prior to beginning the internship.
-Students are required to complete comprehensive examinations and are strongly advised to propose their dissertation research prior to applying for the internship.
+Students are required to complete comprehensive examinations and are required to propose their dissertation research by October 15 in order to apply for the internship.
 The "Selection, Approval, and Completion of the Clinical Internship Site" form must be completed by the student and signed by the Director of Clinical Training or his/her designee.